presnick/ProgramsInformationPeople/_sources/Dictionaries/ExtraExercises.rst

    myTests().main()

-4.1 Create a list of the countries that are in the dictionary ``golds``, and assign it to the variable name ``countries``.
+4.1 Create a list of the countries that are in the dictionary ``golds``, and assign that list to the variable name ``countries``.
 Do not hard code this.

 .. activecode:: ee_ch12_041
    :tags:Dictionaries/Dictionarymethods.rst